wcfrobert/wcfrobert.github.io/_posts/2022-05-15-animal-farm.md

 * The mass killing and confession in chapter 7 represents the various purges
 * The anthem "Beasts of England" parallels "The Internationale"

 I am a huge fan of literary works like Animal Farm; simple allegorical tales that present lucidly so many intriguing social questions and commentaries, yet still readable by a grade-schooler.
-One need not have read Das Capital, nor understand Hegel's dialectic to have an intuitive understanding of the injustices being brought upon the animals in Animal Farm.
+One need not have read Das Capital, nor understand Hegel's dialectic to have an intuitive understanding of the various themes in Animal Farm.
 The book is both poignant and thought-provoking while also being immensely tractable.

 Given the fact that "Animal Farm" has been analyzed thousands of times by literary experts around the world, I doubt I have anything remotely interesting to add.
 Instead, I will summarize the major plot points and also note down some of the memorable sections.